macoss/node-xkeys/README.md

 node-xkeys
 ==========

-A node.js package for reading and controlling an PI Engineering XKeys HID device
+A node.js package for reading and controlling an PI Engineering XKeys HID devices